 (iii) other circumstances make an award of expenses unjust.

-(B) If the motion is denied, the court may issue any protective order authorized under subsection (c) of K.S.A.
-60-226, and amendments thereto, and must, after giving an opportunity to be heard, require the movant, the attorney filing the motion, or both to pay the party or deponent who opposed the motion its reasonable expenses incurred in opposing the motion, including attorney's fees.
+(B) If the motion is denied.
+If the motion is denied, the court may issue any protective order authorized under K.S.A.
+60-226(c), and amendments thereto, and must, after giving an opportunity to be heard, require the movant, the attorney filing the motion, or both to pay the party or deponent who opposed the motion its reasonable expenses incurred in opposing the motion, including attorney's fees.
 But the court must not order this payment if the motion was substantially justified or other circumstances make an award of expenses unjust.

-(C) If the motion is granted in part and denied in part, the court may issue any protective order authorized under subsection (c) of K.S.A.
-60-226, and amendments thereto, and may, after giving an opportunity to be heard, apportion the reasonable expenses for the motion.
+(C) If the motion is granted in part and denied in part.
+If the motion is granted in part and denied in part, the court may issue any protective order authorized under K.S.A.
+60-226(c), and amendments thereto, and may, after giving an opportunity to be heard, apportion the reasonable expenses for the motion.

-(b) (1) If the court in the district where the discovery is taken orders a deponent to be sworn or to answer a question and the deponent fails to obey, the failure may be treated as contempt of court.
+(b) Failure to comply with a court order.
+(1) Sanctions in the district where the deposition is taken.
+If the court in the district where the discovery is taken orders a deponent to be sworn or to answer a question and the deponent fails to obey, the failure may be treated as contempt of court.

-(2) (A) If a party or a party's officer, director or managing agent, or a witness designated under subsection (b)(6) of K.S.A.
-60-230 or subsection (a)(4) of K.S.A.
-60-231, and amendments thereto, fails to obey an order to provide or permit discovery, including an order under subsection (a) or under K.S.A.
+Sanctions in the district where the action is pending.
+(A) For not obeying a discovery order.
+If a party or a party's officer, director or managing agent, or a witness designated under K.S.A.
+60-230(b)(6) or 60-231(a)(4), and amendments thereto, fails to obey an order to provide or permit discovery, including an order under subsection (a) or under K.S.A.
 60-235, and amendments thereto, the court where the action is pending may issue further just orders.
 They may include the following:

 (i) Directing that the matters embraced in the order or other designated facts be taken as established for purposes of the action, as the prevailing party claims;